 Stalking Other Blogger’s Pinterest Accounts

 One of the easiest ways to find group boards to join is simply going on your favourite blogger’s Pinterest page and seeing what group boards they belong to.
 This way you can apply to join the boards they are in.

 The problem with this method is that very established bloggers tend to belong to large group boards that are no longer accepting collaborators so this method may not be the most fruitful.
 In fact, it can be so frustrating.

 I like to use the first two methods more since the board owners themselves are the ones telling you their board is open and inviting you to join their board.

 Using Boardbooster to Find Pinterest Group Boards

 Boardbooster is a tool that I use to schedule my pins to all my group boards so that I don’t have to physically be on Pinterest all day long.
-I also teach my Boardbooster method in my Everything Pinterest course.
+I also teach my Boardbooster method in my Everything Pinterest book.
 It seriously helps me to be more organised and spread out all my pins throughout the day.

 They have a nifty little feature where they gather info on top performing group boards and organise them by niche.
 This allows you to simply click through and apply to these boards.
 Click here to get a free trial of Boardbooster and check this feature out.

 As much as you can!
 I am on over 200 and I’m still looking for more to join for different topics as I write.
 You can have over 500 boards on your Pinterest profile so don’t worry about having too many boards.

 Pinterest has also recently allowed you to organise your boards by the date you joined, by name of the board and by drag and drop (so you can say … put your most important boards at the top of your profile) so this makes it easier for you to keep track of them all.